7/10/24 6:12 PM | Earthquake Preparation Earthquake sequence impacting Wellington - October 2024

 Varied shaking in the capital

 Sentinel measures the shaking of the ground and compares it to the performance criteria of buildings.
-We generate the map from our sensors.
+We also generate the maps from our sensors.
 In the two maps below note the difference a magnitude 5 event from 1st October in Cooks Strait had with the higher magnitude 5.8 event from Sunday 6th October.
 Our sensor network measures in over a hundred locations across Wellington City and more beyond.
 Measured shaking is shown by the overlaid colours, darker shows stronger shaking.

 1octM5shakingmap1-front